mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 I would set goals, and then I would religiously track my progress towards those goals.

-And it would ALWAYS end with me getting frustrated; either because I failed to make progress towards those goals, or because I failed to achieve those goals.
-But mostly because I lost track of why I had those goals in the first place.
+And it would ALWAYS end with me getting frustrated!

+* Either because I failed to make progress towards those goals.
+* Or because I failed to achieve those goals.
+* But mostly because I lost track of why I had those goals in the first place.
-Also, if a goal was achieved, my motivation to keep going would just drop off a cliff.
+* Also, if a goal was achieved, my motivation to keep going would just drop off a cliff.

 Goals were temporary, they simply didn't endure.

 -----